 Chard with Polenta Wedges

-Little wedges of precooked polenta add immense charm to this simple vegetable dish.
-The flavor and texture of polenta is somehow so compatible with tender leafy greens.
+Little wedges of precooked polenta add immense charm to this simple preparation of chard.
+The flavor and texture of polenta is so compatible with leafy greens; you can use kale or collards in this in place of chard, if you’d like.
+Olives or sun-dried tomatoes give it a nice flavor twist.
+Photos by Evan Atlas.

 - One 18-ounce tube precooked polenta